 Connected cars are transforming urban mobility by leveraging advanced technologies like the Internet of Things (IoT) and real-time data analytics to optimize transportation systems.
 These vehicles communicate with infrastructure, other cars, and pedestrians, enhancing safety and efficiency on crowded roads.
 By providing real-time traffic updates and route optimization, connected cars help reduce congestion and lower emissions.
 They also facilitate integrated mobility services, such as ride-sharing and public transport coordination, making urban transport more accessible.
 Furthermore, the data gathered can inform city planners, leading to smarter urban designs that prioritize sustainability and improve overall quality of life in densely populated areas.

-Impact of Smart Infrastructure on Transportation Systems
+The Impact of Shared Mobility on Urban Transportation

-Challenges and Opportunities in EV Charging Infrastructure
+Challenges and Opportunities in Sustainable Automotive Practices